ppy/osu-wiki/news/2022-08-01-osumonthly-1.md

 The mania k-pop community is going to be absolutely ecstatic at this next showcase.

-With [Onta_Bekasi](https://osu.ppy.sh/users/8677684) not just clearing, but FCing the deceptively difficult yet soothing myriad of LNs and intricate patterns that [My Man](https://osu.ppy.sh/beatmapsets/514681#mania/1093212) so elegantly puts on display, it is of incredible skill, and no small effort, that [Onta_Bekasi](https://osu.ppy.sh/users/8677684) only suffers a 00.02 accuracy drop across a 3-minute map and over 5000 notes.
-Truly a wonderful display of what osu!mania can offer, enjoyment of the game, and is a play that is more than deserving of being showcased.
+With [Onta_Bekasi](https://osu.ppy.sh/users/8677684) not just clearing but FCing the deceptively difficult yet soothing myriad of LNs and intricate patterns that [My Man](https://osu.ppy.sh/beatmapsets/514681#mania/1093212) so elegantly puts on display, the decision as to what to pick for July's monthly score was all but made for us.

+Enduring only a tiny 0.02% accuracy drop across a 3-minute long slog of over 5000 notes, Onta_Bekasi's showing is top tier stuff, and we think you'll understand why after seeing it for yourself below.

 <iframe width="100%" height="315" src="https://youtu.be/embed/1RuyJ3y_ot4" frameborder="0" allowfullscreen></iframe>

 #### Millions of long notes

-Wow.
-Just completely shocked at this performance by [[GS]Myuka](https://osu.ppy.sh/users/10072733) on [Camellia's *MI11I0N PP*](https://osu.ppy.sh/beatmapsets/1388481#mania/2867552).
+Witness this shocking performance by [[GS]Myuka](https://osu.ppy.sh/users/10072733) on [Camellia's *MI11I0N PP*](https://osu.ppy.sh/beatmapsets/1388481#mania/2867552)!

-If you thought *My Man* had LNs, wait until you see a map of over 7 minutes of non-stop LN gameplay, and with not just single-note rainbows and glissandos, but an interconnected web of the two.
+If you thought the deluge of long notes in *My Man* was something, just wait until you see this 7 minute map of non-stop madness, featuring not only single-note rainbows and glissandos, but an interconnected web of the two.
 It is an impeccable display of skill, accuracy, speed, and just what osu!monthly is looking for in a showcase!

 <iframe width="100%" height="315" src="https://youtu.be/embed/nc_ejGtZKUM" frameborder="0" allowfullscreen></iframe>